 - It needs to be lightweight (not 50 lbs or more).

 - Air conditioning cycle has to be packed tightly (to get a small device).

-- No cords translates into a battery-powered air conditioner.
+- No cords translate into a battery-powered air conditioner.

 Here’s the result of how to engineer a lightweight, compact, battery-operated AC unit: